-Let’s start with a lovely little film Jane cut together of some of the things we did – mostly walking quietly through warm forests and paddling slowly along mangrove-lined creeks, usually with one of a number of excellent bird-guides we found without even trying.
-It also includes a number of my photos:
+Here's a little film I cut together of some of the things we did – mostly walking quietly through warm forests and paddling slowly along mangrove-lined creeks, usually with one of a number of excellent bird-guides we found without even trying.

 We were lucky enough to see a pleasingly high proportion of the species we’d ogled most longingly in our bird book, including the fabulously named yellow-fronted tinkerbird and zitting cisticola.